Graylog2/documentation/pages/pipelines/functions.rst

       - Converts the first parameter to a long integer value.
     * - `to_string`_
       - Converts the first parameter to its string representation.
+    * - `to_url`
+      - Converts a value to a valid URL using its string representation.
     * - `abbreviate`_
       - Abbreviates a String using ellipses.
     * - `capitalize`_